 Barnaby’s was first introduced to me by my friend’s dad, who used to eat here as a kid many many years ago.
 It’s located in Northbrook, a suburb just outside of Chicago.
 It’s a bit far, but not impossible to get to.
 Many of you won’t make it here, but if you do, kudos for getting a taste of history and tradition.

 The pizza is delicious.
-I recommend that under no circumstances you order for delivery.
-You must eat at the restaurant.
+Under no circumstances should you order for delivery.
 The crust is much better when consumed fresh.
 The pizza is cooked to perfection, and nice and light.
 The texture is appetizing and leaves you wanting more.

 I really enjoy eating with friends at Barnaby’s.
 The vibes are great and it gives me a comforting feel.
 Unfortunately I don’t get to come often but I make it a point to visit every once in a while.